grain-lang/grain-lang.org/src/numbers.md

 title: Numbers
 ---

-Grain has a unified number type, called `Number`, which contains integer (whole) numbers, floating-point (decimal) numbers, and rational (fractional) numbers.
-Grain also has separate fixed-length integer and float types for programs which require more precise typechecking.
+Grain has a unified number type, called `Number`, which can contain integer (whole) numbers, floating-point (decimal) numbers, and rational (fractional) numbers; compacting and conversions between the possible internal representations are handled behind-the-scenes when needed.
+Grain also offers separate types for each of these distinct numeric types for programs which require more precise typechecking.

 ## Number Syntax